zentyal/zentyal/docs/en/user/mailfilter.rst

      message.

 #. **Action:**
-   Go to :menuselection:`Mail --> General --> Mail filter Options` and select :guilabel:`Internal eBox Mail Filter`.
+   Go to :menuselection:`Mail --> General --> Mail filter options` and select :guilabel:`eBox internal mail filter`.

    Effect:
      eBox will use its own filter system.